zentooo/Net-OpenID-Connect-IDToken/README.md

 ## ERROR\_IDTOKEN\_TOKEN\_HASH\_NOT\_FOUND

-Thrown when tried to verify a\_hash with token but a\_hash not found.
+Thrown when tried to verify at\_hash with token but at\_hash not found.

 ## ERROR\_IDTOKEN\_TOKEN\_HASH\_INVALID

-Thrown when tried to verify a\_hash with token but a\_hash was invalid.
+Thrown when tried to verify at\_hash with token but at\_hash was invalid.

 ## ERROR\_IDTOKEN\_CODE\_HASH\_NOT\_FOUND

-Thrown when tried to verify c\_hash with token but a\_hash not found.
+Thrown when tried to verify c\_hash with token but at\_hash not found.

 ## ERROR\_IDTOKEN\_CODE\_HASH\_INVALID

-Thrown when tried to verify c\_hash with token but a\_hash was invalid.
+Thrown when tried to verify c\_hash with token but at\_hash was invalid.

 # DESCRIPTION

 Net::OpenID::Connect::IDToken is a module to generate/verify IDToken of OpenID Connect.
 See: http://openid.net/connect/

-__THIS IS A DEVELOPMENT RELEASE.
-API MAY CHANGE WITHOUT NOTICE__.
+**THIS IS A DEVELOPMENT RELEASE.
+API MAY CHANGE WITHOUT NOTICE**.

 # SEE ALSO